Springtail fact sheet | Field of Mars EEC

 You can help springtails by protecting damp, natural ground habitats.
 Leave some leaf litter under trees and shrubs, keep fallen logs and bark in garden beds where it is safe to do so, and avoid unnecessary pesticide use.
 Native plants, mulch, rotting leaves and shaded soil all help create places where springtails and other small invertebrates can survive.

 Close-up photo of a black springtail with red spots walking across wet sand grains.
-Leaf litter, mulch and rotting wood provide shelter for springtails and other tiny invertebrates.
+A springtail among damp soil particles.

 More invertebrate fact sheets